jarasmar/Anyfin/README.md

   - Currency: user can input any amount of SEK and it will return the equivalence on the chosen country currency.
 The button 'Country' on the left top will bring the country component to the front, hiding the currency exchange.

-Color Palette: Anyfin's corporate colors, gray, blue and pink (#0A1668, #2C2D3A, #f5f5f5 and #ffeef2).
+Color Palette: Company's corporate colors, gray, blue and pink (#0A1668, #2C2D3A, #f5f5f5 and #ffeef2).
-Font: Anyfin's corporate font Gilroy.
+Font: Company's corporate font Gilroy.

 ![mockup](./images/CurrencyExchangeMockup.jpg)